About

 Bio

-All right, for those of you who are fans of the Tomb Raider series and played it on a computer will probably know that Tomb Raider: Chronicles came with a second CD which contained a level editor... but when we got that game our computer was not powerful enough to run the level editor so it went back into the box to sleep there for a few years.
-And then one day I had an urge to play Chronicles again... and I discovered it, just innocently sitting there saying "you're curious aren't you?"
+Those of you who are fans of the Tomb Raider series, particularly on a PC, will probably know that Tomb Raider: Chronicles came with a second CD which contained a level editor... but, alas, the computer at time was not powerful enough to run the level editor so it went back into the box to sleep there for a few years.
+Until one day I had an urge to play Chronicles again and rediscovered it, just innocently sitting there saying "you're curious aren't you?"
 And I was, I had no idea what a level editor was but I wanted to find out and when it was installed, I found out...
 It.
 Was.
 Beautiful!
 I made several levels with that thing long lost now...
 I really wish I still had them.
-This is what kindled my desire to make games even more than play them until I eventually wanted to make my own games for a living... cue the search for a college which has a games design course.
+It was here I learned that I loved making games even more than I did playing them and so I began the search for a college with a game design course.

-Thank you for reading this, I appreciate it :D
+Thank you for reading about my life, I do appreciate it.

 Tacitus